Elliott Whitehead: Catalans Dragons

-Whitehead signed a -year deal with Catalans, and he made his début for the club in July 2013 against London Broncos.
+Whitehead signed a two-and-a-half-year deal with Catalans, and he made his début for the club in July 2013 against London Broncos.
 He played eight games for the club during the season, and featured in the playoffs against Hull FC.
 He scored his first try for the club against Salford.

 In the 2014 season, Whitehead featured in Round 1 (Hull F.C.) to Round 6 (Huddersfield).
 Elliot featured in Round 8 (Widnes) to Round 10 (Hull Kingston Rovers) and then in Round 13 (London Broncos) to Round 25 (London Broncos).
 Elliott next played in Round 27 (Castleford).
 He played in the Elimination Playoff (Leeds).
 Whitehead also featured in Round 5 (Bradford Bulls) of the Challenge Cup.
 He scored against Hull F.C.
 (1 try), Wakefield Trinity (5 tries), Huddersfield (1 try), Widnes (3 tries), Hull Kingston Rovers (2 tries), London Broncos (2 tries), Bradford Bulls (2 tries), Wigan (1 try) and Castleford (1 try).

 In the 2015 season, Whitehead featured in Round 1 (St. Helens) to Super Eight 7 (Hull F.C.).
 Elliott played in the Challenge Cup in Round 6 (Featherstone Rovers) and the Quarter Final (Hull Kingston Rovers).
 He scored against Castleford (1 try), Salford (1 try), Leeds (3 tries), Wakefield Trinity (1 try), Hull Kingston Rovers (2 tries), Warrington (1 try), Widnes (2 tries) and Hull F.C.
 (1 try).